rjocoleman/toggle-hidden-files-service/README.md

 # Toggle Hidden Files OS X Service

-This is a [Service](http://en.wikipedia.org/wiki/Services_menu) using hidden file display in in OS X's Finder.
+This is a [Service](http://en.wikipedia.org/wiki/Services_menu) to toggle hidden file display in in OS X's Finder. i.e. if you have hidden files turned on this'll turn the off and vice versa.

 ## Installation